wp-plugins/sitewide-comment-control/readme.txt

 == Credits ==

 Thanks to Jan for the idea of moderating and spamming.
 Thanks to Joey and Helen for reminding me about `get_permalink()` and it's silly inconsistancies.

+== Issues ==
+* Setting a comment to 'moderate' doesn't always show the 'your comment is in moderation...' to the user, which can be confusing.

 == Frequently Asked Questions ==